LukeInkster/comp421/week7/README.md

-# Week 7 - still figuring out what best to do this week.
+# Week 7 - The Bayesian Way

 ## The Bayesian Way
-`(Tuesday, and then Wednesday too: Marcus)`
+`(Tuesday, and Wednesday too, and then a discussion on Friday: Marcus)`

+See [slides](big-bayes-slides.pdf) or the 4-slides-per-page [handouts](big-bayes-handouts.pdf)

+Your bullet-point summary might go something like this:
 * Bayes theorem updates prior into posterior
 * aside: have a look at [[https://en.wikipedia.org/wiki/Bayesian_probability#Justification_of_Bayesian_probabilities]], for why we're taking it as read that probability theory is the language of inference
 * we're usually interested in the posterior distribution over an unknown or "latent" variable